|

 for the bellhousing itself - polished titanium.

-The Bob Creitz built Donovan sits
+The Bob Creitz built Donovan

-on polished aluminum.
+upkeep on polished aluminum.

-Hanna's "cackle for days"
+Hanna's "cackle

-fuel tank.
+for days" fuel tank.
 16 gallons is bigger than my Mazda!

 fuel tank mount